-The Loddon School has its own School Nurse RN (Child) who currently works part time and a full time Health Care Assistant.
+The Loddon School has a School Nurse and two Health Care Assistants.

-Each child is registered with the local GP practice where there are male and female GP's available.
-The children have access to the GP through the normal appointment system when they are unwell but on most occasions the GP's will visit the school.
+Each child is registered with the local GP practice where there are male and female GPs available.
+The children have access to the GP through the normal appointment system when they are unwell but on most occasions the GP will visit the school.

-Any child taking prescribed medication will do so to enhance their well-being and will have frequent reviews by health professionals.
+Any child taking prescribed medication will do so to enhance their health and well-being and will have frequent reviews by health professionals.

-In line with the statutory care regulations for looked after children the children have 6 monthly dental and eye check-ups which take place at the school and any treatment required is accessed locally.
+In line with the statutory care regulations for Looked After Children the children have regular dental and eye check-ups which take place at the school and any treatment required is accessed locally.